mcsee/Software-Design-Articles/Articles/Blogging/Top 10 Software Developer Self-Improvement Sites/readme.md

 I read about 50 technical articles a day and save them on [Pocket](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Productivity/16%20Simple%20Tips%20to%20Boost%20Your%20Productivity%20x10/readme.md) and InoReader for the weekends.

-If you follow relevant tags, you will find amazing content daily.
+If you follow relevant tags, you'll find amazing content daily.

 You can find me on Hashnode [here](@[Maxi Contieri](@mcsee)), [Dev.to](https://dev.to/mcsee), and [Medium](https://mcsee.medium.com/)